LandOfTheRair/landoftherair.github.io/_docs/holiday/halloween.md

 * Jarek offers a new zombie killing quest
 * All daily quests give Halloween Tokens
-* Trick-or-treating (quest start in the Holiday Basement)
+* Trick-or-treating (quest start in the Holiday Basement, you can right click green NPCs while holding the basket)